ComaszTyrulik/BasicCppSetup/README.md

 project_path:
 ```

- - `build_dir_path` - this is the absolute path to CMake build directory
+ - `build_dir_path` - this is the absolute path to the CMake build directory
  - `config_path` - absolute path to the `config.yaml` file.
-Note, that by default, this file is stored under the `*repository_main_dir*/config/config.yaml` path, but it can be placed in different place too
+Note that by default, this file is stored under the `*repository_main_dir*/config/config.yaml` path, but it can be placed in a different place too
  - `project_path` - absolute path to the main directory of the repository.
 Eg. if you clone this repository into the `C:/Projects/BasicCppSetup`, you must set this variable to `C:/Projects/BasicCppSetup`.
 This is very important, because all [commands](#usage) will be executed relative to this path

 ### config.yaml
 This file contains the configuration of the project.

-Here's the example of this file:
+Here's an example of what it looks like:

 ```yaml
 conan: